 What are fungal infections?

-Fungi are one of four major groups of microorganisms (bacteria, viruses, parasites, and fungi).
+Fungi are one of four major groups of microbes (bacteria, viruses, parasites, and fungi).
 They exist in nature in one of two forms: as unicellular yeasts or as branching filamentous molds (also may be spelled as "moulds").
-Some fungi are dimorphic – they change from one form to another depending on their environment.
-While yeasts cannot be seen with the naked eye, molds can be seen as the fuzzy splotches on overripe fruit or stale bread, as mildew in the bathroom shower, and as mushrooms growing on a rotted log.
-There are more than 50,000 species of fungi in the environment, but less than 200 species are associated with human disease.
+There are more than 1.5 million species of fungi in the environment, but only 300 species are associated with human disease.
 Of these, only about 20 to 25 species are common causes of infection.

-Fungal infections may be categorized by the part of the body that they affect, by how deeply they penetrate the body, by the organism causing the infection, and by the form(s) that the fungi take.
+Fungal infections may be categorized by the part of the body that they affect; by how deeply they penetrate the skin, subcutaneous tissue, muscle, connective tissue, or bone; by the organism causing the infection; or by the form(s) that the fungi take.
 Some organisms may cause both superficial and systemic infections.